Prediabetes Diet Plan: How to Eat if You’re Prediabetic

 While the numbers for prediabetes may seem alarming, there are ways to slow down the progression of prediabetes and help prevent a more serious diagnosis of type 2 diabetes, especially by adjusting your diet.
 A proper prediabetes eating plan combined with an active lifestyle could be just what you need to avoid a more serious health condition.

-If you’ve been diagnosed with prediabetes or have concerns about it, consult with your doctor before making any diet or lifestyle changes.
-In this article, we will cover diet and lifestyle strategies that may help withblood sugar regulation.
+If you’ve been diagnosed with prediabetes or have concerns about it and are seeing signs and symptoms of insulin resistance, consult with your doctor before making any diet or lifestyle changes.
+In this article, we will cover diet and lifestyle strategies that may help with blood sugar regulation.

 Finding the right diet is unique to each individual.
 There are many different diets to address prediabetes, but ultimately, it’s important to discuss any dietary changes with your doctor to ensure you're doing what's best for your body.
 The following dietary suggestions are a good place to begin as you learn about prediabetes and the effects of food on your body.